Category

 These three funny books come to you recommended via GQ magazine.
 I’ve dipped into all three and will finish The Idiot by next weekend!
 It was hard to choose the first one to read because every chapter of each book drew me in immediately with each having a wry, strong writer’s voice.

 I want as much funny in my life as I can get.
 These three books all grounded in humor.
 The first is I Was Told There’d Be Cake by Sloane Crosley.
-The second chapter opens, “I’ve never me two people more afraid of the house burning down as my parents.”
+The second chapter opens, “I’ve never met two people more afraid of the house burning down as my parents.”
 Highly recommend.

 The Idiot by Elif Batuman, The story starts with the advent of email.
 Great story.